techydude-ubuntux/UbuntuX/README.md

 # Known Issues ⚠️

-- Some devices may not support hardware acceleration properly
+- Some devices may not give good performance in hardware acceleration.
 - Performance may vary across devices
 - Some applications may require additional configuration